riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-09-01-Media-Report-August-2026.markdown

 ### The Bridge, Iain Banks

 I had been putting this one off, even though the paperback has been on my shelves for years, because it is the very last Banks book for me.
 I've read and loved them all,[^1] even the non-fiction ones (*Raw Spirit* is a particular favourite, whether you like whisky or not).
-Because it is the last one, I also rationing my reading of this one, and not just because, being a paperback, I don’t read it in bed (that is iPad time).
+Because it is the last one, I also rationing my reading of this one, and not just because, being a paperback, I didn’t read it in bed (that is iPad time).

 After all that, I found it an appropriate ending to my years-long journey with Iain (M) Banks: a slow-burn journey, a *Bildungsroman* of sorts.
 What it reminded me of most was *Lanark*, by Alasdair Gray: Scottish metaphysical dreams.
 But Banks fundamentally *liked* people, where I am not at all sure that Gray did, and that shines through one last time in this creation.